rchakode/kube-opex-analytics/index.md

 In particular, you may need to customize the default settings used for the persistent data volume, the Prometheus Operator and its ServiceMonitor, the security context, and many others.

-> **Note on the Security Context:**
+> **Security Context:**
-> Prior to version `0.4.2` `kube-opex-analytics`'s pods were deployed in privileged mode, meaning that the container program was executed as `root`.
-That was causing some warnings to be prompted during the startup (e.g. issue #15).
-Even worse, on Kubernetes clusters with strong security policies the execution of the container was prevented.
-Starting from version `0.4.2` Security Context settings have been introduced to configure the pod to be launched in unprivileged mode by default.
-However, for backward compatibility, it's still possible to launch the pod in privileged mode by setting the Helm configuration value `securityContext.enabled` to `false`.
+> `kube-opex-analytics`'s pod is deployed with a unprivileged security context by default.
+However, if needed, it's possible to launch the pod in privileged mode by setting the Helm configuration value `securityContext.enabled` to `false`.

 In the next deployment commands, it's assumed that the target namespace `kube-opex-analytics` exists.
 You thus need to create it first or, alternatively, adapt the commands to use any other namespace of your choice.